zubri/prowide-integrator-sandbox/README.md

 prowide-integrator-sandbox
 ============================

+Mock application for "Prowide Integrator" features.

-Mock application to test Prowide Integrator features, particularly convenient for the GUI Tools module.
+Particularly convenient for testign and evaluatign the GUI Tools module.

 IMPORTANT: This code is intended for Integrator customers or developers using an Integrator trial.
 Code in this repo will not compile without a running version of the Integrator library jars.
 In order to run the examples you should unpack your acquired jars in the lib dir and run ant here.